 One factor that has also assisted new entrepreneurs with starting these types of businesses, is the availability of free digital platforms, including social media, conferencing and website development platforms.
 Take advantage of what the 4th Industrial Revolution has to offer and consider launching an online or mobile business – after all, that’s where most of your customers probably are.

 In my experience, launching your business is the most daunting part of becoming and being an entrepreneur.
 Dreaming and planning is the easy part – it almost feels safe and comfortable.
 But, ideas are nothing but ideas without execution.
 You have to push yourself out of your comfort zone if you want to realise your dream and achieve your vision.
 Again, the entrepreneurial journey doesn’t have to be a lonely one - you just need to put yourself out there, know what you want and who to ask.
 If you don’t ask, you’ll never know.

 Looking to launch your own company?
-Join our top-rated professional diploma in How to Start a Business today!
+Join our top-rated How to Start a Business course today!